mw10104587/ghost_boat_facebook_match/README.md

 **FBFriendListExtractor.py:**
 - compares a person's facebook friends to the manifest and see whether there are similar names.
 - the main program that loads a html file in the raw folder, and outputs a txt file in the similar_names directory.
+- Use Levenshtein library to find similar strings.

 How to execute
 > $python python/FBFriendListExtractor.py fb_id